 FIG. 14.
-Summary figure showing the climate response to Greenland and Antarctic meltwater: a) the 502 climatological state of the atmosphere (top panel) and ocean (bottom panel), and b) changes in key quantities.
-503 Key circulation patterns are also labeled and indicated by arrows.
-Green contours indicate anticlockwise 504 circulation; red contours clockwise circulation.
-Continuous contours indicate a strengthening of the preexisting 505 circulation; dashed contours a weakening.
-Quantities plotted are vertical cross-sections of the zonal-mean 506 a) climatological-mean MOC (Sv; color) of the atmosphere (top panel) and ocean (bottom panel) from the 507 control run, and b) anomalies in temperature (°C; color) and MOC (Sv; color-coded contours) of the atmosphere 508 (top panel) and ocean (bottom panel) averaged over 50 years from the simultaneous Greenland and Antarctic 509 perturbation experiment with meltwater forcing of 2000 Gt yr-1.
-Dark green and deep red solid contours in the 510 top panel of b) respectively show the negative and positive values of atmospheric MOC anomalies from -2.4 Sv 511 to 1.2 Sv with an interval of 0.6 Sv: these represent strengthened Hadley and Ferrel cells.
-Dark green and deep 512 red dashed contours in the bottom panel of b) show the negative and positive values of ocean MOC anomalies 513 from -3 Sy to 3 Sy with an interval of 1.5 Sy: these represent weakened upper and lower cells.
-514
+Summary figure showing the climate response to Greenland and Antarctic meltwater: a) the climatological state of the atmosphere (top panel) and ocean (bottom panel), and b) changes in key quantities.
+Key circulation patterns are also labeled and indicated by arrows.
+Green contours indicate anticlockwise circulation; red contours clockwise circulation.
+Continuous contours indicate a strengthening of the preexisting circulation; dashed contours a weakening.
+Quantities plotted are vertical cross-sections of the zonal-mean a) climatological-mean MOC (Sv; color) of the atmosphere (top panel) and ocean (bottom panel) from the control run, and b) anomalies in temperature (°C; color) and MOC (Sv; color-coded contours) of the atmosphere (top panel) and ocean (bottom panel) averaged over 50 years from the simultaneous Greenland and Antarctic perturbation experiment with meltwater forcing of 2000 Gt yr-1.
+Dark green and deep red solid contours in the top panel of b) respectively show the negative and positive values of atmospheric MOC anomalies from -2.4 Sv to 1.2 Sv with an interval of 0.6 Sv: these represent strengthened Hadley and Ferrel cells.
+Dark green and deep red dashed contours in the bottom panel of b) show the negative and positive values of ocean MOC anomalies from -3 Sv to 3 Sv with an interval of 1.5 Sv: these represent weakened upper and lower cells.

-Hemisphere.
+melt-rates up to 2000 Gt yr-1, but ultimately becomes sub-linear with the larger melt-rate of 5000 Gt yr-1.
+This is caused by the constrained sea-ice edge, as the continued expansion of sea ice outward is capped by the presence of warm waters to the north.
+In contrast, with Greenland meltwater, surface cooling and sea-ice expansion are more geographically confined in the Northern Hemisphere.
 There seem to be two reasons: First, sea-ice expansion is bounded to a smaller geographic area in longitude; Second, surface cooling is also modulated by the AMOC slowdown, which reduces the poleward heat transport to the northern high-latitudes, with warming at lower latitudes that might counteract any reduced tropical cooling induced by water vapor.
 Moreover, the AMOC declines gradually for Greenland melt-rates up to 2000 Gt yr-1, but eventually collapses with the larger melt-rate of 5000 Gt yr-1.
 The AMOC collapse causes dramatic atmospheric and ocean changes: the climate response becomes amplifying and super-linear in the Northern Hemisphere.
 Note that the super-linear response of sea-ice expansion is also related to its own 'threshold' nature.
 As Greenland melt-rates increase to 5000 Gt yr-1, sea ice moves sufficiently further south to a large area, where the sea surface temperatures are below the freezing point of seawater.
 Thus, once seawater freezes in that area allowing for greater effects on albedo and water vapor, surface cooling produces additional sea ice much more rapidly and super-linearly.